farzaa/SimpleMultilayerPerceptron/README.md

 ![CODQS](http://cloud-3.steamusercontent.com/ugc/613920459680687334/B677F0F07543F2D61D13D8B9E870267C5FEDDF55/)

-The back propogation method I'm going to use below (and the one I explained above witht the slopes) is called the Delta Rule which is also called The Error Weighted Derivative and this is a VERY simple way to help you understand backpropogation.
-More complex networks use more complex backpropogation methods, but this is a simple perceptron with a single layer so we can keep it simple to just make sure everything is easy and understandable.
+The back propagation method I'm going to use below (and the one I explained above with the slopes) is called the Delta Rule which is also called The Error Weighted Derivative and this is a VERY simple way to help you understand backpropagation.
+More complex networks use more complex backpropagation methods, but this is a simple perceptron with a single layer so we can keep it simple to just make sure everything is easy and understandable.

 Back to the code.
 Here's the line we are on:
 ```python